On 31 December, 2019 I chose my word for 2020.

 I kept up with my training

-Many of you know that I’m currently working on a Body & Lifestyle Transformation with Imani Tribe Transformations – a global, personal coaching company.
-When gyms and training studios began shutting their doors, we easily switched over to Imani’s online program.
+Many of you know that I’m currently working on a Body & Lifestyle Transformation with Imani Tribe Transformations.
+When gyms and training studios began shutting their doors, we easily switched over to their online program.
 We were given our “at-home ISO” training programs, provided with the right amount of support and accountability, and while many others found solace on their couch with ice-cream or beer, I continued with my training.
 Each year, we train for a total of 40 weeks in the year, with structured rest periods factored in.
 I completed 25 of those 40 weeks at home and did not miss a session.
 At 5.15am every Monday and Thursday morning, I got my training done and stuck to my usual routine as much as possible.
 I am incredibly proud of this achievement.

 On the days I didn’t train, I walked for an hour — the allotted time we were allowed out of the house for exercise.
 When every day seemed the same, and it felt like we were stuck in a time warp, the subtle changes in nature reminded me that time was indeed ticking along.
 The Autumn leaves kept track of time for me, reminding me of the season that we were in.
 As they changed their colours from bright greens to rich shades of gold, red and brown, they also reminded me that change is constant which helped me remain hopeful that lockdown would eventually end.
 I walked through piles of leaves, I walked through fog and mist, and as the weather began to warm up, I walked by trees that were finally beginning to bud.